TO THE MEMBERS

 The report by the Auditors is self explanatory and has no qualification reservationadverse remark or disclaimer; hence no explanation or comments by the Board were required.

-14. SECRETARIAL AUDIT
+13. SECRETARIAL AUDIT REPORT

-Pursuant to provisions of Section 204 of the Companies Act 2013 and the Companies(Apointment and Remuneration of Managerial Personnel) Rules 2014 the Board has appointedCS Ajay Kumar Agarwal Proprietor of Agarwal A & Associates Company SecretariesPracticing Company Secretary as its secretarial auditor to undertake Secretarial Audit forthe FY 2017-18.
+Pursuant to provisions of Section 204 of the Companies Act 2013 and the Companies(Apointment and Remuneration of Managerial Personnel) Rules 2014 the Board has appointedCS Ajay Kumar Agarwal Proprietor of Agarwal A & Associates Company SecretariesPracticing Company Secretary as its secretarial auditor to undertake Secretarial Audit forthe FY 2020-21.
 The Secretarial Audit Report in the specified form MR-3 is annexedherewith as Annexure A in the Annexure forming part of this Report The Secretarial AuditReport has a qualification reservation adverse remark relating to suspension in tradingof equity shares of the Company due to non-compliance of the eligibility requirement forcontinuous listing and the Company has made an application on 28th May 2018 toBSE for revocation of suspension of Company with Bombay Stock Exchange and awaiting fortheir approval.
 The Equity Shares of the Company are traded at the National Stock Exchangeof India Limited.
 The Bombay Stock Exchange via email dated 24th March 2020has allowed the Company to do all the filings in compliance with the listing regulationsand the Company is complying with all the filing requirements on regular basis.

-15. CONSERVATION OF ENERGY ABSORPTION OF TECHNOLOGY FOREIGN EXCHANGE EARNINGS ANDOUTGO
+14. CONSERVATION OF ENERGY ABSORPTION OF TECHNOLOGY FOREIGN EXCHANGE EARNINGS ANDOUTGO

 The information pursuant to Section 134(3)(m) of the Companies Act 2013 and Rule 8 ofCompanies (Accounts) Rules 2014 is given as Annexure Bin the Annexure forming part ofthis Report.

-16. EXTRACT OF THE ANNUAL RETURN
+15. EXTRACT OF THE ANNUAL RETURN

-In terms of provisions of Section 92 134(3) read with Rule 12 of the Companies(Management and Administration) Rules 2014 the extract of the Annual Return in Form MGT9 is annexed herewith as Annexure C in the Annexure forming part of this Report.
+In terms of provisions of Section 92 134(3) read with Rule 12 of the Companies(Management and Administration) Rules 2014 the extract of the Annual Return in Form MGT9 has been uploaded on the Company's website atwww.norbentea.com/pdf/extractoftheannualretum_March_2021.pdf

 16. POLICY ON CORPORATE SOCIAL RESPONSIBILITY

 The level of operations of the Company does not conform to the minimum threshold ofCorporate Social Responsibility reporting.

-At present your Board is duly constituted comprising of 4 (Four) Directors Mr. ManojKumar Daga (DIN: 00123386) Mr. Ranjan Kumar Jhalaria (DIN: 05353976) Mrs. Swati Sharma(DIN: 06804522) and Mrs. Sweta Patodia (DIN: 06869426).
-In accordance with the provisionsof the Companies Act 2013 and the Articles of Association of the Company Mr. Manoj KumarDaga retires by rotation at the ensuing Annual General Meeting and being eligibleoffers himself for re-appointment.
+At present your Board is duly constituted comprising of 6 (Six) Directors Mr. ManojKumar Daga (DIN: 00123386) Mr. Ranjan Kumar Jhalaria (DIN: 05353976) Mrs. Swati Agarwal(DIN: 06804522) Mr. Balkrishan Agarwal (DIN: 08599472) Mr. Deepak Tiwari (DIN:08839075)and Ms. Tanusree Chatterjee (DIN:08837933).
+In accordance with the provisions of theCompanies Act 2013 and the Articles of Association of the Company Mr. BalkrishanAgarwal retires by rotation at the ensuing Annual General Meeting and being eligibleoffers himself for re-appointment.

-19. DETAILS OF DIRECTORS OR KEY MANAGERIAL PERSONNEL WHO WERE APPOINTED OR HAVERESIGNED DURING THE YEAR
+18. DETAILS OF DIRECTORS OR KEY MANAGERIAL PERSONNEL WHO WERE APPOINTED OR HAVERESIGNED DURING THE YEAR

 The details of Key Managerial Personnel who were appointed or have resigned during thefinancial year are also covered under the Report on Corporate Governance.

-20. NO. OF MEETINGS OF THE BOARD
+19. NO. OF MEETINGS OF THE BOARD

-The Board of Directors have met 5 (five) times during the financial year on 26-05-201712-06-2017 01-09-2017 04-12-2017 and 13-02-2018.
-The maximum time gap between any twomeetings was less than 120 days as stipulated under SEBI's Listing Requirements2015.Details of meeting are given in the "Corporate Governance Report" of theAnnual Report.
+The Board of Directors have met 7 (seven) times during the financial year on18-04-202011-07-202024- 08-2020 29-08-2020 10-11-2020 13-02-2021 and 25-03-2021.
+Themaximum time gap between any two meetings was less than 120 days as stipulated underSEBI's Listing Requirements 2015.Details of meeting are given in the CorporateGovernance Report of the Annual Report.

-21.SEPARATE MEETING OF INDEPENDENT DIRECTORS
+20.SEPARATE MEETING OF INDEPENDENT DIRECTORS

-A Separate meeting of the Independent Directors was held on 02-06-2017 Mr. RanjanKumar Jhalaria the lead Independent Director presided the meeting.
+A Separate meeting of the Independent Directors was held on 10-11-2020 Mr. RanjanKumar Jhalaria the lead Independent Director presided the meeting.
 The IndependentDirectors at said meeting review the performance of the non Independent Directors.

 Details of the separate meeting of the independent Directors held and attendance ofIndependent Directors therein are provided in the report on corporate governance formingpart of this report.

-22. AUD1T COMMITTEE AS REQUIRED U/S 177(8) OF COMPANIES ACT 2013
+22. AUD1T COMMITTEE AS REQUIRED U/S177(8) OF COMPANIES ACT 2013

 Further during the year there was no recommendation of the Audit Committee which hadnot been accepted by the Board.